Frequently asked questions

 How do I join a game or find other players?

-You can use either the find a game system on the GoGo App.
+You can use either the find a game system which will launch in November.
 Or you can use one of the 'players wanted' signs, or look out for a players wanted sign in the open gaming areas.
 Or you can use the Facebook group.

 Its important to remember that every game won't be for everyone, and your favourite game may not be for everyone.
-Aaroncon does not guarantee everyone who brings games to the convention will get them played, or that your favourite ever game will be played.
+Ribble Board Game Convention does not guarantee everyone who brings games to the convention will get them played, or that your favourite ever game will be played.

-Everyone is welcome at Aaroncon.
+Everyone is welcome at Ribble Board Game Convention.
 Children under the age of 16 must be accompanied by an adult at all times and each attendee must have their own ticket.
 Half price tickets are available for children between the ages of 6 to 15.

 Can I keep my lanyard?

 Yes of course!
 We won't ask that you return your Lanyard.
-A Lanyard + ID Holder+ ticket do cost Aaroncon approximately £1.45 each (which is factored into ticket prices), but we think its something you might like to keep or collect.
+A Lanyard + ID Holder+ ticket do cost Ribble Board Game Convention approximately £1.45 each (which is factored into ticket prices), but we think its something you might like to keep or collect.

 Will there be vendors/traders?

-The primary focus of Aaroncon is playing board games.
-Ludus Vulpes will also be in attendance showing games such as Overgrowth, Forest Folk, Disappearing Act, Pete's Plaice, Ducks in a row.
+The primary focus of Ribble Board Game Convention is playing board games.
+Ludus Vulpes will be in attendance showing games such as Overgrowth, Forest Folk, Disappearing Act, Pete's Plaice, Ducks in a row and more!
+Mindclash games will also be in attendance with a number of their games.

 Can I purchase a day ticket?